 - 75% - Class withdrawal during the second week of the quarter (Monday - Friday); Grade is recorded as a withdrawal (W) on transcript.

-- 50% - Class withdrawal Monday and Tuesday the third week of the quarter; Grade is recorded as a withdrawal (W) on transcript.
+- 50% - Class withdrawal during the third week of the quarter (Monday-Friday); Grade is recorded as a withdrawal (W) on transcript.

-- 0% - Class withdrawal beginning Wednesday the third week of the quarter; Grade is recorded as a withdrawal (W) on transcript.
+- 0% - Class withdrawal beginning the fourth week of the quarter; Grade is recorded as a withdrawal (W) on transcript.

-Class withdrawal is permitted through the Friday of week six, which is the last day to drop via webCentral.
+Course withdrawal is permitted through the Friday of week six, which is the last day to drop via PioneerWeb.
 The grade is recorded as a withdrawal (W).

 Course withdrawal during week seven and eight requires instructor permission.
 Approval should be emailed to firstname.lastname@example.org.
 The grade is recorded as a withdrawal (W).

-Class withdrawal is not permitted after the eighth week of the quarter.
-In extenuating circumstances students may petition the Director of Student Services and must provide supporting documentation.
+Course withdrawal is not permitted after the eighth week of the quarter.
+In extenuating circumstances students may petition the Director of Student Support and must provide supporting documentation.

 Tuition Refund Appeals

-NOTE: In accordance with Federal, State and Institutional regulations, approval of an appeal may require forfeiture of any financial aid proceeds received, which may result in an outstanding balance owed to the University.
+NOTE: In accordance with federal, state and institutional regulations, students may be required to forfeit any financial aid they've received, which may result in an outstanding balance owed to the University.